mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 # Initialisation

-The application is initialised by calling the function exported by `./boot.js`.
-This function has 1 required argument - `window`.
-The entire application depends on this given instance of `window` rather than depending on the global `window` object.
+The application is initialised by invoking the function exported by `./boot.js`.
+This `boot` function has 1 required argument - `window`.
+The entire application depends on this supplied instance of `window` rather than depending on the global `window` object.

-Initialising the application involves loading configuration, composing modules/wiring dependencies, and invoking startup procedures.
+Initialisation involves loading configuration, composing modules, and invoking startup procedures.
 Initialising the application does not launch it; rather it returns initialised modules for use by a consumer.
 This enables the application to be interacted with in a variety of ways.

 <%- renderJsFile('boot.js') %>

 ## Launching the application

-A single HTML file at `./public/index.html` loads `./public/app.js` using a `<script>` tag. `app.js` initialises the application, passing the global `window` object as an argument, and uses the returned `components` module to render the top level `app` component.
-The returned `services` module is also used to launch the `welcome` modal.
+A single HTML file at `./public/index.html` loads `./public/app.js` using a `<script>` tag. `app.js` initialises the application and supplies the global `window` object as an argument.
+Once initialised, the `components` module is used to create the top level `app` component and appends it to the DOM.
+The `services` module is also used to activate the `welcome` modal.

 <%- renderJsFile('public/app.js') %>

-The initialisation output is also assigned to `window.agileavatars` for debugging purposes:
+The initialised application is also assigned to `window.agileavatars` for debugging purposes:
 ![Modules displayed in the console](docs/console-modules.png)

 This can also be used to view the current state of the application: